Specific Heat Capacity at Constant Pressure using Adiabatic Index Solution

 What is Specific Heat Capacity at Constant Pressure using Adiabatic Index?

-Specific Heat Capacity at Constant Pressure using Adiabatic Index is defined as the heat required to raise the temperature of the unit mass of a given substance by a given amount (usually one degree) and is represented as Cp = (γ*[R])/(γ-1) or Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1).
+Specific Heat Capacity at Constant Pressure using Adiabatic Index formula is defined as the amount of heat required to raise the temperature of a unit mass of a gas by one degree Celsius at constant pressure, which is an important thermodynamic property used to describe the thermal behavior of gases and is represented as Cp = (γ*[R])/(γ-1) or Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1).
 The Heat Capacity Ratio also known as the adiabatic index is the ratio of specific heats i.e. the ratio of the heat capacity at constant pressure to heat capacity at constant volume.

 How to calculate Specific Heat Capacity at Constant Pressure using Adiabatic Index?

-Specific Heat Capacity at Constant Pressure using Adiabatic Index is defined as the heat required to raise the temperature of the unit mass of a given substance by a given amount (usually one degree) is calculated using Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1).
+Specific Heat Capacity at Constant Pressure using Adiabatic Index formula is defined as the amount of heat required to raise the temperature of a unit mass of a gas by one degree Celsius at constant pressure, which is an important thermodynamic property used to describe the thermal behavior of gases is calculated using Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1).
 To calculate Specific Heat Capacity at Constant Pressure using Adiabatic Index, you need Heat Capacity Ratio (γ).
 With our tool, you need to enter the respective value for Heat Capacity Ratio and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know